The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

-We test our budget by applying Eq. \ref{eq:MethodsBudget} to a random time interval in Supplemental Fig. S3.
-The budget for this sample time series (panel a) is mostly closed, and across all time points the budget prediction and simulated tendency are very well correlated (b).
+We test our budget by applying Eq. \ref{eq:MethodsBudget} to a random time interval in Fig. S7a.
+The budget for this sample time series is mostly closed, and across all time points the budget prediction and simulated tendency are well correlated (panel b).
 There are residuals at some times, likely associated with model output being monthly.

 We can also apply East Pacific energy balance to a composite El Ni\~no event in order to understand how ENSO events grow.
 We create a composite by first identifying the 25 largest values of $\langle T' \rangle$ divided by the moving East Pacific standard deviation.
 This normalization is necessary so that the peaks identified are spread out across climates, rather than concentrated in climates with larger ENSO variability.
 Large values within two years of each other are ignored.
 The identified events are then composited according to a time relative to the El Ni\~no peak $\tau$ (defined such that the maximum $\langle T' \rangle$ is at $\tau=0$).
 In other words, a variable at a given $\tau$ represents the average of that quantity across a set of El Ni\~no events a certain number of months before those events peak.
-The resulting composited time series from the reference simulation and the relevant energy budget terms are shown in Supplemental Fig. S3c.
-The budget predicted tendency (solid black line) and the simulated tendency (dashed black line) match well, except for a difference when the tendency is quickly changing around $\tau=-1$ month.
+The resulting composited time series from the reference simulation and the relevant energy budget terms are shown in Fig. S7c; the budget predicted tendency (solid black line) and the simulated tendency (dashed black line) match well.
 To understand El Ni\~no growth we integrate each term over the buildup to the maximum $\langle T' \rangle$ value; temperature increases are dominated by anomalous upwelling acting on mean stratification while sub-grid-scale processes (surface fluxes and radiation) damp temperature anomalies significantly (d).
-The other terms, especially seasonal advection and the flux form correction, are smaller.
+The other terms, especially seasonal advection, diffusion, and the flux form correction, are smaller.

 We now have a clear expression for changes to East Pacific anomalous temperature, and we wish to transform it into an expression for ENSO variability.
 The next step is to divide both sides of the budget by $\langle T' \rangle$: